kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 Where $norm(dot)$ is the Euclidean norm.
 This can be proven by induction.

-Both sides are equal $<=>$ $v, w$ are linearly dependent.
+Both sides are equal $<=>$ $v, w$ are linearly dependent (they point in the same direction and the angle between them is ${0degree, 180degree}$.
 Due to this, the angle definition of the dot product is actually an application of the inequality used throughout mathematics:
 $
   cos(theta) = (<v, w>) / (norm(v) norm(w))
 $